Kw Kaizen Weaver

 The drafts you've already written, woven.

-Most writers don't have a blank page problem.
-They have six versions of the same scene and no honest way to choose.
-Weaver lays them side by side, learns which line you keep and which you cut, and hands a single, considered draft to the next stage: Rewriter.
+Most writers end up with six versions of the same scene and no honest way to choose.
+Weaver lays them side by side so you can take the strongest from each, and hands a single, considered draft to the next stage: Rewriter.

 The drafts pile up, one in a notebook, three in the doc, two more in chat.
 Somewhere across them is the version of the paragraph you actually meant.
 Weaver's job is to find it.